PBfordev/wxecharts/README.md

 ### wxECharts

 The project consists of several C++ header and source files, with `charthelper.cpp` being the most important one.
 It handles almost all direct communication between the chart and the C++ code.
-The project also includes chart assets (see the `chart-assets` folder), which consist of an HTML file for `wxWebView` (`chart.html`), a JavaScript file for two-way communication between the C++ and JavaScript code (`chartscripts.js`), and the charting library itself (`echarts.min.js`).
+The project also includes chart assets (see the `chart-assets` folder), which consist of an HTML file for `wxWebView` (`wxecharts.html`), a JavaScript file for two-way communication between the C++ and JavaScript code (`wxecharts.js`), and the charting library itself (`echarts.min.js`).
-Structured data is exchanged in JSON format when passing parameters from C++ to JavaScript or returning a result from JavaScript to C++.
+Structured data is exchanged between C++ and JavaScript in the JSON format (using [JSON for Modern C++](https://json.nlohmann.me) library).

 #### Main Objectives